fairy-stockfish/fairy-stockfish.github.io/nnue.markdown

 ### Current best NNUE networks

 This is an alphabetical list of current best variant NNUE networks available at [this google drive folder](https://drive.google.com/drive/folders/1m5PpiI3Kjzk_ow7F5RkwKnbO0Td-qb9J?usp=sharing) that are compatible with the latest Fairy-Stockfish release and development version.
-The listed Elo difference is the improvement of the respective NNUE network of the built-in handcrafted/classical evaluation function, i.e., the one that is used when not loading an NNUE file.
+The listed Elo difference is the improvement of the respective NNUE network over the built-in handcrafted/classical evaluation function, i.e., the one that is used when not loading an NNUE file.

 |  variant | network | Elo vs. classical | date | author | comment |
 |---|---|---|---|---|---|